Before you start to plan your Disney World trip, you should first be familiar with the park itself.

 Which is better: A Disney World Resort hotel or an off-property hotel?

-At the end of the day, you can have an excellent experience staying at either on or off-property resort.
-However, we think that staying at a Disney resort gives you that full Disney experience (plus Extra Magic Hours), and its worth the extra cost!
+At the end of the day, you can have an excellent experience staying at either an on or off-property resort.
+However, we think that staying at a Disney resort gives you that full Disney experience, and it’s worth the extra cost!

 Can’t decide?
 See our Comparison of Disney World Hotels page, or contact The Vacationeer to discuss your options.